 This control allows you to change the window positions of all windows and bar graphs.
 The window positions can also be set from the Window position menu item on the On-screen display configuration menu.
-See section 7.8.2 for detailed information on the position of the windows and bar graphs.
+See section 7.8.2for detailed information on positioning the windows and bar graphs.